The Ultimate Guide to Thermal Scopes in 2025

 Hot/Humid Summers: Contrast collapses as ground heats up.
 Sub-25 mK NETD (e.g., N-Vision Halo) cuts through; hunt 3-5 AM.
 Local Report: Worthington's humid fields favor Black Hot for glare reduction.

 A great scope on a sloppy rifle is worthless.
 We pillar-bed stocks and lug-lap bolts for zero retention under thermal weight.
-Torque mounts to proper in-lb with a wrench prevents shift in recoil.
+Torque mounts to proper in-lb with a wrench to prevent shift in recoil.

 Advanced Thermal Settings Explained